How to draw on video and add comments in context

 How to draw on video to share collaborative feedback

+Time stamping, bookmarking, annotating … yawn.
 Honestly, we can’t think of a world where editing videos for feedback isn’t possible.
 It’s fast, intricate, and super efficient.

-It’s visually simple for whomever is receiving the feedback.
+It’s visually simple for whoever is receiving the feedback.
 Reviewers can draw on the exact frame, leave time stamps, draw arrows, leave a text box, or circle the amendment.
 You can add video feedback with a screen recorder, or even add fun graphics with an animation maker.

 It’s inherently speedier and easier to digest than matching up time stamps from a different document with written feedback.
 With draw on video, we can see where the edit is and skip to it!